William Penn Highway

 Construction began in Spring 2005 on the section from the Cozy Inn Cut-off to PA 66 which involved widening the highway to four lanes and installing a Jersey barrier in the median.
 Openings in the median will be provided for left turns at intersections.
 The $43,887,812 project finished in Summer 2008.

 Grading for the future eastbound lanes taking place east of the Cozy Inn Cut-off.

 Further east before Berlin Farm Road where more earthmoving is taking place.

 On June 28, 2005, construction began on a $28 million project to widen the highway to four lanes from US 119 to the Mount Tabor Church.
 Construction finished in 2007 which is the same year construction began from there to the Armaugh bypass.
-This $43.5 million project includes building a new alignment around Clyde which is projected to finish in 2010.
+This $50.8 million project included building a new alignment around Clyde which finished on October 26, 2010.